Vocational Education and Training (VET)

 All external complaints and appeals should be directed to the Queensland Curriculum & Assessment Authority (QCAA).
 For further information

-To read the St James College RTO Complaints and Appeals Policy please refer to the links below.
+The St James College RTO Complaints and Appeals Policy and Procedure can be found here

 Students who enter the course after the start date will have a negotiated package of units that will lead to a statement of attainment not a completed qualification.